Mountains, deep gorges, clear lakes, and spectacular viewpoints – this is Tara National Park in Serbia.

-This spot on the picture is an unmarked viewpoint on the road that goes towards Mitrovac from the river Vrelo.
-The road here was broader than the normal, so it was easy to stop here to admire the view.
+This spot in the picture is an unmarked viewpoint on the road that goes towards Mitrovac from the river Vrelo.
+The road here was broader than normal, so it was easy to stop to admire the view.

 Rača monastery is 7KMs away from Bajina Bašta town in Tara National Park.
 This medieval monastery was built in 1282.
 There is a 2KMs long hiking trail that starts from here, it is called Raca hiking trail.

-Raca hiking trail goes up Raca river and ends at Ladevac thermal springs and Racanska Sljivovica preserve.
+The Raca hiking trail goes up the Raca River and ends at Ladevac thermal springs and Racanska Sljivovica Preserve.

-The Lonely House on river Drina is one of the most photographed spot in Tara National Park.
+The Lonely House on River Drina is one of the most photographed spots in Tara National Park.
 It is near Bajina Basta and is also called the Drina house.
-It gained popularity after it was featured on the National Geographic in 2012 as the photo of the month.
+It gained popularity after it was featured on National Geographic in 2012 as the photo of the month.
 There is a restaurant that overlooks the Drina River House where you can enjoy a meal.